 Dr Ngo has played a key role in the PrefabAUS, a peak industry body, involving more than 180 companies in the prefabricated manufacturing of modular buildings.
 He has carried out significant research collaborations with industry and government agencies to perform large-scale experiments of prefabricated modular components of building structures (facades, wall panels and floor slab systems).
-He has successfully coordinated a large Training Centre for Advanced Manufacturing of Prefabricated Housing funded by ARC and industry.
+He has successfully coordinated the ARC Centre for Advanced Manufacturing of Prefabricated Housing funded by ARC and industry.
 The national and international research interactions have given Dr Ngo widespread

 Education and training